helenaciviccenterboard/helenaciviccenterboard.github.io/README.md

 ### Updating personnel

 The list of personnel on the [About Us](http://www.helenaciviccenterboard.org/about/) page are stored in [data files](_data).
-Update the .yml files to update personnel.
+Update the [.yml](https://en.wikipedia.org/wiki/YAML) files to update person data and ordering.
 Images referenced in the data files should be stored in [/img/person/](/img/person/).

 ## Markdown